jacqueline-kraus/MS4-anime-art/README.md

 - Change home to "about us" and show on home not the whole text
 - Add information like faq and delivery cost to about us page
 - upload wireframes
+- find solution with image problem!!
+Maybe aws after all?